Riya72-coder/Mini-calculator/README.md

 # Mini-calculator
-This is my first Git repository
+This is my first Git repository done in python language
 </br>
 Author - Riya Kakde